mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ### Validate a list of DTOs

 1. In `java.util.Collection`, `List` and `Set` don't work for validation
-2. We need to implemetn our own collection, e.g., `myValidationList` to accept the data and do validation
+2. We need to implement our own collection, e.g., `myValidationList` to accept the data and do validation

-#### Bean Validaton doesn't work in List of DTOs
+#### Bean Validation doesn't work in List of DTOs

 ```java
 @PostMapping(value = "/todos")